vadimv/server-components/README.md

 ## How it works

-On an HTTP request, a self-hosted Java webserver process renders initial HTML markup with a 10Kb JavaScript client-side program.
+On an HTTP request, a self-hosted Java webserver process renders and sends an initial HTML page markup with a 10Kb JavaScript client-side program.
-After the page is loaded the client program establishes a web socket connection.
+Later the browser loads the page, and the client program establishes a web socket connection with the server.

-A live page session is created on the server-side, which starts to listen to the browser events, like a mouse click.
+As a result, the server creates a live page session and starts to listen to the future browser events, like mouse clicks.
-The application handles these events and updates its internal state, generating a sequence of immutable snapshots.
-Every new state snapshot results in its corresponding virtual DOM tree through the application's rendering.
+The application logic handles these events and updates the application's internal state.
+On a state change, the server generates a new virtual DOM tree invoking the rendering code with this new state snapshot as an argument.
-The difference between the current and a new virtual DOM trees is used to evoke commands like creating or delete an element or an attribute.
-These commands are sent to the browser via a web socket.
+The RSP library code calculates the difference between these new and current virtual DOM trees and uses it to generate the browser's commands.
+Next, the server sends these commands to the client via the web socket.

-On the client-side, these commands used to adjust the actual page's HTML document to the new server-side virtual DOM.
+Finally, The browser's JavaScript program adjusts the actual HTML document to the new server-side virtual DOM.

 ### HTML markup Java DSL

-RSP uses a Java DSL for representing HTML tags and attributes.
+Use the Java DSL for defining an HTML page markup.

-For example, a fragment of HTML like this
+For example, a fragment:

 ```html
  <html>